Mir Basri: Writing

 During his career, Basri wrote in a variety of genres, including poetry, biography, periodical, and essay and memoir.
-Much of his writing is centered on his identity as a Jew living in the Arab world during the establishment of Israel; themes of patriotism, homeland, Zionism, and religion are common.
+Much of his writing is centred on his identity as a Jew living in the Arab world during the establishment of Israel; themes of patriotism, homeland, Zionism, and religion are common.
 Basri described himself as being enthralled with Arabic, particularly Arabic poetry, and published much of his work in the language.
+In the field of poetry and literature, he published in the Egyptian Al-Kateb magazine, the Beirut Al-Adeeb magazine, and others.
+He documented the lives of nearly a thousand Iraqi figures in various sciences and arts.